-Description: Employers earn a tax credit based on the premiums paid for a high-deductible health plan.
-Employers must employ 50 or fewer persons for whom the employer provides high-deductible health plans as defined by Section 223 of the Internal Revenue Code and in which such employees are enrolled.
+Description: Employers earn a tax credit based on the premiums paid for a highdeductible health plan.
+Employers must employ 50 or fewer persons for whom the employer provides high-deductible health plans as defined by employees are enrolled.
 The qualified health insurance must be made available to all employees and compensated individuals of the employer pursuant to the applicable provisions of Section 125 of the Internal Revenue Code.
 The qualified health insurance premium expense must equal at least \$250 annually.